Soft, tender, and authentic. With 5 simple ingredients, learn how to make vegan flour tortillas from scratch!

 Fun fact: flour has been made since prehistoric times.
 Some of the earliest methods involved grinding grain between stones (and here we are now driving around in electric cars).

-Health: if you're looking to purely save money, you can't beat soybean or canola oil.
+Health: if you're looking to purely save money, you can't beat vegetable shortening, soybean, or canola oil.
 But if you want to retain some health properties, avocado oil is a great choice.

 If you have questions about this vegan tortilla recipe, don't forget to check out our FAQ section at the bottom of this post.